benardop/math-magicians/README.md

       git clone <URL> ' https://github.com/benardop/math-magicians.git' in your terminal

 	  cd math-magicians
+        run the following commend to install packages: npm install

 ## Usage
 Run the following command in yout terminal to start your local server to run the App: